reveurguy/Chandler-Bing-Quotes/README.md

 # Chandler-Bing-Quotes
 A simple Chandler Bing Quotes Generator using Fetch (Javascript).
+Also you can tweet this quote.